CVE-2026-33007: CWE-476 NULL Pointer Dereference in Apache Software Foundation Apache HTTP Server

 Technical Analysis

-This vulnerability involves a NULL pointer dereference (CWE-476) in the mod_authn_socache module of Apache HTTP Server 2.4.66 and earlier.
-An unauthenticated remote attacker can exploit this flaw to crash a child process in configurations that use caching forward proxy.
-The issue is resolved in Apache HTTP Server version 2.4.67.
+This vulnerability (CVE-2026-33007) is a NULL pointer dereference in the mod_authn_socache module of Apache HTTP Server 2.4.66 and earlier.
+An unauthenticated remote attacker can exploit this flaw to crash a child process in configurations using caching forward proxy.
+The vulnerability results in denial of service without affecting data confidentiality or integrity.
+The Apache Software Foundation recommends upgrading to version 2.4.67 to fix this issue.

 Potential Impact

-An unauthenticated remote user can cause a denial of service by crashing a child process in Apache HTTP Server when configured as a caching forward proxy.
-This disrupts service availability but does not provide direct code execution or data compromise based on the provided information.
+The vulnerability allows an unauthenticated remote attacker to cause a denial of service by crashing a child process in Apache HTTP Server when configured as a caching forward proxy.
+There is no impact on confidentiality or integrity.
+The CVSS v3.1 base score is 5.3 (medium severity), reflecting the availability impact only.

 Mitigation Recommendations

-Users should upgrade Apache HTTP Server to version 2.4.67, which contains the fix for this vulnerability.
-No other mitigation or temporary workaround is indicated in the available data.
+Users should upgrade to Apache HTTP Server version 2.4.67, which contains the fix for this vulnerability.
+Patch status is confirmed by the vendor recommendation to upgrade.
+No alternative mitigations are specified.

 Technical Details